Highest-Paying Store Manager Jobs in 2026

 Do Store Manager jobs pay well?

-Yes, store manager jobs pay well.
-As in any industry, some store manager jobs pay better than others, but the average store manager salary of $46,950 is times the average national salary of about $44,225 per year.
+Yes, store manager jobs generally offer competitive salaries.
+As with any profession, pay can vary, but the average salary of $46,950 is above the national average salary of approximately $44,225 per year.

-In addition to this, many store manager jobs have high earning potential, with the top 10% of store managers earning $54,153 a year on average.
+Additionally, many store manager positions have significant earning potential, with the top 10% earning an average of $54,153 annually.

 -